 The whole compliance programme is underpinned by the importance of identifying an accurate range of your environment.
 A Qualified Security Assessor (QSA), at this point, will help you identify those areas of the business that store, process and transmit cardholder data in relation to the strategy phase identified above.
 This ensures that the strategies relating to scope reduction are documented and agreed.
 A clear and negligible scope for compliance should remain at the end of this stage.

-We are here to listen to any changes that are proposed or if you wish, we could play a pivotal role in helping to deal with complex organisations changes that are part of the compliance project.
+We are here to listen to any changes that are proposed or if you wish, we could play a pivotal role in helping to deal with complex organisational changes that are part of the compliance project.
 To determine whether the environment is ready for a compliance audit, the pre-audit validation stage is based around documentation and interviews.
-At this point, we consider the expectations of the final audit in relation to the evidence and documentation and we make sure that we are ready and prepared for a final audit that has a final successful outcome.
+At this point, we consider the expectations of the final audit in relation to the evidence and documentation.
+We make sure that we are ready and prepared for a final audit that has a final successful outcome.

-When it comes to PCI DSS compliance, you will be provided with all of the relevant information and data.
+When it comes to PCI-DSS compliance, you will be provided with all the relevant information and data.
 This is the perfect place to start for anyone who is just starting out in this standard and has the aim to enhance his or her practical and comprehensive knowledge of every aspect of the standard.
 The course is designed to help you create a plan that is cost effective and designed to address each requirement for your organisation.

-All organisation that has to comply with the PCI data security standard will have to carry PCI DSS compliance validation on an annual basis.
+All organisation that has to comply with the PCI data security standard will have to carry PCI-DSS compliance validation on an annual basis.